Gundagai: As an iconic Australian town

 Although a small town, Gundagai is a popular topic for writers, including writers of poems and songs, and has become the representation of the typical Australian country town.
 Gundagai also has a long and strong oral tradition or folklore related to both Aboriginal and European events, as the location was an important gathering place and river crossing for teamsters ("bullockies"), bush travellers, swagmen, shearers and drovers,.

-Gundagai, perhaps more than any other Australian locality, is referenced in stories, songs and poems.
-These include early anonymous writer Theta's poem 'Ode to the Dead of Gundagai', James Riley's 'The Gundagai Calamity', Jack Moses's 'Nine Miles From Gundagai', and Jack O'Hagan's songs 'Where the Dog Sits on the Tuckerbox (Five Miles from Gundagai)', 'Along The Road To Gundagai', 'Snake Gully Swagger', and 'When a Boy from Alabama Meets a Girl from Gundagai'.
+Gundagai, perhaps more than any other Australian locality, is referred to in stories, songs and poems.
+They include early anonymous writer Theta's poem "'Ode to the Dead of Gundagai", James Riley's 'The Gundagai Calamity', Jack Moses's 'Nine Miles From Gundagai', and Jack O'Hagan's songs 'Where the Dog Sits on the Tuckerbox (Five Miles from Gundagai)', 'Along The Road To Gundagai', 'Snake Gully Swagger', and 'When a Boy from Alabama Meets a Girl from Gundagai'.
 Gundagai also features in the song 'The Grand Old Hills of Gundagai'.
 A 1971 educational short film, Mainly for Women, concerned a young woman who migrates from Gundagai to Sydney.
 A 2010 short story collection by Jeanine Leane, Purple Threads, won a major literary award, the David Unaipon Award, and was shortlisted for a Commonwealth literary award.

-Other references in literature include Banjo Paterson's 'The Road to Gundagai,' and the traditional ballad 'Flash Jack from Gundagai'.
+Other references in literature include Banjo Paterson's "The Road to Gundagai", and the traditional ballad 'Flash Jack from Gundagai'.
 The great British folksinger A. L. Lloyd, who spent time in Australia, recorded both the shearing song 'Flash Jack from Gundagai' and 'The Road to Gundagai'.

 Additionally, the town is mentioned in Henry Lawson's 'Scots of the Riverina,' and C. J. Dennis's 'The Traveller'.
 Miles Franklin's 'Brent of Bin Bin' saga is set in the area, and it includes an account of the flood of 1852.

 Culture

 Sport

 The most popular sport in Gundagai is rugby league.
 The Gundagai Tigers play in the Group 9 Rugby League competition.
-The club play at Anzac Park Oval, often drawing crowds up to several thousands for derbies against Tumut and Junee.
+The club plays at Anzac Park Oval, often drawing crowds up to several thousands for derbies against Tumut and Junee.